 Her Song homes are more than just a safe place to stay—they are a refuge for healing, rebuilding and restoration.
 Designed to feel like home, each space is thoughtfully crafted to offer peace, dignity, and stability for the women we serve.
 From cozy living rooms to shared kitchens and quiet spaces for reflection, every detail is intended to support healing and encourage community.

-The Survivor Care Team will be happy to answer your call during weekday business hours (Monday - Friday, 9 a.m. to 5 p.m.)
+Our Team will be happy to answer your call during weekday business hours (Monday - Friday, 9 a.m. to 5 p.m.)
 If you reach our voicemail, please leave a message and expect a call back by the next business day.

-When you call the hope line phone number, the Survivor Care Coordinator will complete an over-the-phone screening and needs assessment with you.
+When you call the Hope Line phone number, the Survivor Care Coordinator will complete an over-the-phone screening and needs assessment with you.
 All information provided will be handled with discretion and confidentiality.

 Please be aware that we ARE NOT AN EMERGENCY SHELTER.
 If you need emergency housing, call "211" or visit the United Way website at www.unitedway.org.